ibexa/documentation-developer/docs/guide/file_management/binary_media_download.md

 ## The content/download route

-The path to content download should follow the route name.
+You have to create create a route using download route name.

 It also accepts optional query parameters: